 As we enter serious cookie baking time, I’ve put together a list of ten of my favorite tools for making cookies.
 Get your gear together and let’s get baking!

 1. I have lots and lots of mixing bowls in different sizes.
 I prefer deep mixing bowls because I feel like I make fewer messes that way.
-I also like bowls with a non-slip bottom.
+I also like bowls with a non-slip bottom or to place a small silicone mat under the bowl to prevent slipping.
 Mixing bowls are available in a variety of materials, like stainless steel, glass, and melamine.
-I mostly have melamine bowls, but that’s just my preference.
+I mostly have glass and melamine bowls, but that’s just my preference.
 Use whatever you prefer.
 If you do a lot of baking and need several mixing bowls like I do, the kind that nest are great for saving cabinet space.

 2. While it’s not necessarily essential, I rely pretty heavily on my digital scale.
 I love using mine for two reasons.
 First of all (and most importantly) is the accuracy and consistency of measurement a scale provides.
 Secondly, I use fewer bowls and measuring cups by weighing even some of my ingredients.